spack/spack-tutorial/tutorial_binary_cache.rst

 This would trigger a multi-stage build, where the first stage would install Spack itself, compilers and the environment, and the second stage would copy the installed environment into a smaller image.
-For those familiar with ``Dockerfile``s, it would structurally look like this:
+For those familiar with ``Dockerfile`` syntax, it would structurally look like this:

 .. code-block:: Dockerfile